UPCOPY

 As of 2003, the 16 bit versions are no longer being supported, updated or maintained.

 This version also can copy files from a SHADOW COPY location if used under the proper server environments. (see --SHADOW_COPY, in options section).
-If you wish to get a copy of this "unicode" version, request it specifically upon ordering.

 top